Provincial council (Netherlands)

-The provincial council (Provinciale Staten, PS), also known as the States Provincial, is the provincial parliament and legislative assembly in each of the provinces of the Netherlands.
+The provincial council (Provinciale Staten, PS), also known as the States-Provincial, is the provincial parliament and legislative assembly in each of the provinces of the Netherlands.
 It is elected for each province simultaneously once every four years and has the responsibility for matters of sub-national or regional importance.
 The number of seats in a provincial council is proportional to its population.

+History

 The provincial councils originated as Estates assemblies in the Middle Ages, hence the name 'States Provincial'.
+After the Dutch Republic was established in 1588, the States became responsible for appointing their stadtholder.
+The power of the cities and the nobility were mostly balanced in the States, except in the wealthiest and most powerful province, Holland, where parliament was dominated by the cities.
+In 1780, a total of 58 cities had representation in the States.
 From 1813 to 1850, the noble members of the ridderschap chose one-third of the members of the provincial councils.
 Johan Rudolf Thorbecke's reforms and his 'Provinces Law' (Provinciewet) of 1850 brought this privilege to an end.

+Functions

 The provincial council chooses the provincial executive, which is the executive organ of the province.
 Originally, the States Provincial themselves also had executive powers and chose the provincial executive from among their own members.
 On 11 March 2003, the two institutions split.

 The principal roles of the provincial council have become to set general policies, represent the people, approve provincial legislation and the annual budget and to oversee the executive.
 Both the provincial executive and the provincial council are chaired by the King's Commissioner in the province, appointed by the monarch every six years.

-The last provincial elections were held on 20 March 2019.
+The last provincial elections were held on 15 March 2023.

 Three months after their election, the combined members of the States Provincial elect the members of the Senate of the States General of the Netherlands.